scythemenace/corpus-genre-analysis/README.md

 ### Project Objectives

-The main goals of this assignment were to:
+The main goals of this project were to:

 - Convert raw text data into BoW representations (both standard and binary).
 - Calculate log-likelihood ratios (LLR) using a Naïve Bayes-style estimation.